 Sure enough, 30 minutes later, it was still drizzling.
 I got out of the car and walked up the hill to the scouted spot.
 And began to shoot.
 I had a hard time explaining to the client why I was going to shoot anyway.
 I was not hopeful of “success” meaning an image that would work for my client’s purposes.
 For him, the images would be a “failure.”
 But I was there in town, I could use the shoot to learn important things for that perfect time.

 The Olympus 5-stop HDR feature was a dream.
 However, critical things like finding the aperture and shutter speed settings were not simple.
 Fortunately, I had downloaded the manual on my iPhone and was able to look this up while standing in the rain.
-It is my firm belief that setting these 2 features should be intuitive, memorable, easy to do with one hand.
+It is my firm belief that setting these 2 features should be intuitive, memorable, and easy to do with one hand.
 The user interface feels mostly awkward despite being my third time out with the camera.
 I will not marry this camera.

 Nonetheless, the Olympus also has some interesting “artistic filter” features.
 I used 4 or 5 of these shooting in JPG and RAW when I had given up on the main approach.
 These single RAW exposures ended up becoming the most interesting of when I worked with them in Photomatix.

 None of the images met my client’s needs.
-However, in shooting, processing and editing the images I learned a few things:
+However, in shooting, processing, and editing the images I learned a few things:

 - to use the de-ghosting feature on Photomatix as well as a strangely placed sharpening feature.
 I’m pretty sure I wasn’t born knowing how to use either one of these.